 Net capital gain is the amount by which your net long-term capital gain is more than your net short-term capital loss.

-Since investors are typically attempting to maximize gains and growth potential to offset future college expenses, it can pay to use these types of tax efficient funds.
+Hence, since investors are typically attempting to maximize gains and growth potential to offset future college expenses, it can pay to use these types of tax managed mutual funds.

 Potential Disadvantages

-The disadvantages that a potential investor should be aware of are that fact that the fund managers may be 'enamored' with particular securities that are out of favor or performing under market/industry standards.
+The potential disadvantages that anl investor should be aware is the fact that the mutual fund managers may be 'enamored' with particular securities that are out of favor or under-performing market/industry standards.
 Further, they may be unwilling to unload a security for fear of triggering taxable gains to the shareholder because of the fund's overall objective.

 In 1997, the average growth mutual fund in America had a stunning portfolio turnover rate of 89%.
 Although this does not necessarily mean taxable gains were triggered, it does give one a good idea or contrasting perspective to those funds whose main objective is high returns with no turnover restrictions.